AyeletHillel/fine-tune/README.md

 # Fine-tuning GPT 3.5 Turbo

-Watch a video on it here:
+This repo is based on a great tutorial by
-https://youtu.be/V_GPGcM6wcw
+Elie Steinbock.
+You can find it here: https://youtu.be/V_GPGcM6wcw